cvxgrp/scs/README.md

 SCS numerically solves convex cone programs using the alternating direction method of multipliers ([ADMM](http://web.stanford.edu/~boyd/papers/admm_distr_stats.html)).
 It returns solutions to both the primal and dual problems if the problem is feasible, or a certificate of infeasibility otherwise.
-SCS solves the following primal cone problem:
+It solves the following primal cone problem:

 ```